 Students who are dismissed or suspended for reasons other than academic should refer to the Student Handbook for appeal procedures.

 Questions: Contact the Office of the Registrar

 Grades (except incompletes) reported by an instructor are considered permanent and final.
 However, requests for a change of grade after an instructor reports final grade will be honored to correct an error in calculating or assigning that grade.
-To facilitate this process, the course instructor will submit to the Registrar an email, with the Department Head copied, noting the rationale for the change and what retroactive correction is to be made.
+To facilitate this process, the course instructor will submit to the VP Kettering Global who will verify and approve and then forward to the Registrar the grade change, noting the rationale for the change and what retroactive correction is to be made.
 Grade changes must be processed within one calendar year (12 months) form the last date of the term in which the course was taken.
 This includes incomplete grades that have been changed to a grade or have converted to a failing grade.
 Grade changes are not permitted after a degree has been awarded.

 Students may receive an Incomplete if they have attempted and submitted 80% of all assignments for the course within the course term.
 Students cannot make up points earned for Discussion Forums.
 Students may make up all written assignments and may submit individual versions of team assignments.
 Students must complete these assignments by the end of the next regular term (7, 9, or 12) depending on the length of the course.
 For example:

 - Summer I Incomplete – All work must be completed by the end of Summer II term